MicrosoftDocs/memdocs/sccm/sum/plan-design/prerequisites-for-software-updates.md

 -   WSUS 6.2 and 6.3 (role in Windows Server 2012 and Windows Server 2012 R2)

 > [!NOTE]
->-   Beginning with version 1702, Windows Server 2008 R2 isn't supported for the software update point role.
+> - Beginning with version 1702, Windows Server 2008 R2 isn't supported for the software update point role.
 For more information, see [Supported operating systems for site system servers](/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers#bkmk_2008r2sp1).

-> [!WARNING]
 > - When you have multiple software update points at a site, ensure that they're all running the same version of WSUS.
-> - The **Upgrades** software updates classification is only supported starting with WSUS 4.0.
-Before you synchronize this new classification and have the ability to evaluate Windows 10 computers in a Windows 10 servicing plan, it is critical that you install [hotfix 3095113](https://support.microsoft.com/kb/3095113) for WSUS on your software update points and site servers.
-This hotfix enables WSUS on a Windows Server 2012-based server or a Windows Server 2012 R2-based server to sync and distribute feature upgrades for Windows 10.
-For more information, see [Manage Windows as a service](../../osd/deploy-use/manage-windows-as-a-service.md).
-> - If you synchronize software updates with the **Upgrades** classification before you install [hotfix 3095113](https://support.microsoft.com/kb/3095113), see [Recover from synchronizing the Upgrades category before you install KB 3095113](#BKMK_RecoverUpgrades).

 ### WSUS Administration Console
  The WSUS Administration Console is required on the Configuration Manager site server when the software update point is on a remote site system server and WSUS isn't already installed on the site server.